Online Submissions

 These recommendations are prepared in conformity with the requirements of CSE’s White Paper on Promotion Integrity in Scientific Journal Publications 2012 Update and ICMJE Recommendations for Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, December 2016.

-The purposes and objectives of the Journal “Post-Soviet Space Problems” are to promote interdisciplinary researches related to scientific study of the post-Soviet countries.
-This journal publishes articles investigating the shaping and transformation of political systems in the post-Soviet states, formation of new political ideology and culture, modification of the social and political, national and confessional relations and processes, foreign policy and multi-sided interaction as well as the environmental issues and humanitarian cooperation.
+The purposes and objectives of the Journal "Post-Soviet Issues" are to promote interdisciplinary research related to scientific study of the post-Soviet countries.
+This journal publishes articles that analyze the shaping and transformation of political systems in the post-Soviet states, establishment of new political ideology and culture, modification of social and political, national and confessional relations and processes, foreign policy and multifaceted interaction as well as the environmental issues and humanitarian cooperation.

-The journal accepts for publication the original articles, reviews, scientific reports that have not been earlier published in scientific publications.
+The journal accepts for publication the original articles, reviews, scientific reports that have not been published in scientific journals earlier.

-I Recommendations for author prior to article submission
+I. Recommendations for authors prior to article submission

-The submission of an article to the Journal “Post-Soviet Space Problems” assumes that:
+The submission of an article to the Journal "Post-Soviet Issues" assumes that:

 (i) The article has not been published elsewhere before;